 In connection with the credit facility, we entered into a Revenue Participation Agreement ("RPA") with Oberland Capital.
-Pursuant to the RPA, we agreed to pay an additional quarterly royalty payment as a percentage of our net revenue, up to \$70 million in any given fiscal year, subject to certain limitations set forth therein, during the period commencing on the later of (i) April 1, 2021 and (ii) the date of funding of a loan under the credit facility, and ending on the date upon which all amounts owed under the Term Loan Agreement have been paid in full.
-Payments will commence on September 30, 2021 with the royalty structure resulting in approximately 1.0% per year of additional payments on the outstanding principal amount of the loans.
+Pursuant to the RPA, we agreed to pay an additional quarterly royalty payment as a percentage of our net revenue, up to \$70 million in any given fiscal year, subject to certain limitations set forth therein, during the period commencing on the later of (i) April 1, 2021 and (ii) the date of funding of a loan under the credit facility and ending on the date upon which all amounts owed under the Term Loan Agreement have been paid in full.
+Payments commenced on September 30, 2021 with the royalty structure resulting in approximately 1.0% per year of additional payments on the outstanding principal amount of the loans.

 The credit facility and RPA could have important negative consequences to the holders of our securities.
 For example, a portion of our cash flow from operations will be needed to make payments to Oberland Capital and will not be available to fund future operations.
 Additionally, we may have increased vulnerability to adverse general economic and industry conditions.
 Payment requirements under the credit facility and RPA will increase our cash outflows.
-Our future operating performance is subject to market conditions and business factors that are beyond our control.
-If our cash inflows and capital resources are insufficient to allow us to make required payments, we may have to reduce or delay capital expenditures, sell assets or seek additional capital.
-If we raise funds by selling additional equity, such sale would result in dilution to our stockholders.
+Additionally, the credit facility and RPA contain complex provisions which, if interpreted differently, could materially increase the amount of the payments due to Oberland Capital.
+Our future operations generate is subject to market conditions and business factors that are beyond our control.
+If our cash inflows and capital resources are insufficient to allow us to make required payments, we may have to reduce or delay capital expenditures, sell assets, or seek additional capital.
+If we raise funds by selling additional equity, such sale would result in dilution to our shareholders.
 There is no assurance that if we are required to secure funding, we can do so on terms acceptable to us, or at all.